joaogarin/angularfire2-firebase3-electron/README.md

 }
 ```

-and place this file inside the "app" folder.
+and place this file inside the "src/app" folder.

 ## Run the example